Clef: Octave clefs

 Starting in the 18th century, music for some instruments (such as guitar) and for the tenor voice have used treble clef, although they sound an octave lower.
 To avoid ambiguity, modified clefs are sometimes used, especially in choral writing.
 Using a C-clef on the third space places the notes identically, but this notation is much less common as it is easily confused with the alto and tenor clefs.

-Such a modified treble clef is most often found in tenor parts in SATB settings, using a treble clef with the numeral 8 below it.
+Such a modified treble clef is most often found in tenor parts in SATB and TTBB settings, using a treble clef with the numeral 8 below it.
 This indicates that the pitches sound an octave lower.
 As the true tenor clef has fallen into disuse in vocal writings, this "octave-dropped" treble clef is often called the tenor clef.
+In TTBB arrangements, the 8 is sometimes omitted but the notes are still sung an octave lower.

 The same clef is sometimes used for the octave mandolin.
 This can also be indicated with two overlapping G-clefs.

 Tenor banjo is commonly notated in treble clef.
 However, notation varies between the written pitch sounding an octave lower (as in guitar music and called octave pitch in most tenor banjo methods) and music sounding at the written pitch (called actual pitch).
 An attempt has been made to use a treble clef with a diagonal line through the upper half of the clef to indicate octave pitch, but this is not always used.

 To indicate that notes sound an octave higher than written, a treble clef with an 8 positioned above the clef may be used for penny whistle, soprano and sopranino recorder, and other high woodwind parts.
 A treble clef with a 15 above (sounding two octaves above the standard treble clef) is used for the garklein (sopranissimo) recorder.

 An F-clef can also be notated with an octave marker.
 While the F-clef notated to sound an octave lower can be used for contrabass instruments such as the double bass and contrabassoon, and the F-clef notated to sound an octave higher can be used for the bass recorder, these uses are extremely rare.
 In Italian scores up to Gioachino Rossini's Overture to William Tell, the cor anglais was written in bass clef an octave lower than sounding.
 The unmodified bass clef is so common that performers of instruments whose ranges lie below the staff simply learn to read ledger lines.